Click an icon above to rate this movie

-Do you have news, reviews or comments for 'X-Men: Dark Phoenix'?
+Do you have a review or comment for 'X-Men: Dark Phoenix'?

 Disney's Aladdin is the first film this year to manage 4 weeks at the top of the box office and in the process manages to keep another potential big hit from the top in the shape of Men In Black International which makes its debut at 2.

 The Will Smith Starring movie stays at the top of the UK box office this week with a weekend gross of £2.9 Million.

 This takes the films total UK gross to £30.4 Million after 4 weeks of release.